Cliquant/Cliquant/README.md

 hello.

 I really don't like public my projects.
-So there is 5% of my projects.
+So there is only 5% of my projects.